sanukjoseph/zerodha-auto-login/README.md

          console.log(login)

-//pass props to the function based on above pattern only..
+pass props to the function based on above pattern only..

-//every time you call this function, a chromium browser will open and login to zerodha and return access token to your console.
+     " Every time you call this function, a chromium browser will open and login to zerodha and return access token to your console."

 console.log(login)